davidhigler/buildingexaminator/README.md

 This is an API that serves as backend for possible multiple frontends.

 It provides management of a complete housing portfolio and recording / administrating of building surveys.

+# Requirements
+- PHP 8 of hoger
+  - pdo_mysql
+  - redis
+- MySql server
+- Redis server

 ## Technical information